dixsonhuie/dih-k8s-training-labs/lab-northbound-k8s-ingress/README.md

 ## 9 Expose the service

-In the `dih-k8s-training-labs/lab-northbound-k8s-ingress/yaml` directory there is a yaml `pu-service.yaml`.
+In the `$LAB_DIR/yaml` directory there is a yaml file `pu-service.yaml`.
 Change to this directory and run:

 ```
 kubectl apply -f pu-service.yaml